Candle Making What Temp To Heat Soy To

 READ

-Botanical Oils For Candle Making
+Candle Making Potpourri

 There are two main methods of melting and pouring soy wax – double boiling and double pot.
 With the double boiling method, you use one pot with water to melt the soy flakes or chips before transferring them to a second pot in order to finish melting and add scented oils or color to the mixture.
 With the double pot method, both wax and additives are combined in one container which is placed into a second vessel that has been partially filled with water.
 Heat is then applied either using a stovetop burner or using hot water from an electric kettle or hot plate warmer.